mirzafahad/mirzafahad/README.md

 I bring a hardware hacker’s mindset to software.
-Curious, detail-oriented, and obsessed with understanding systems end-to-end. <br>
+Curious, detail-oriented, and obsessed with understanding systems end-to-end.
 Whether it's backend logic, system behavior, or developer experience, I like knowing what’s really going on under the hood and making sure the code reflects that. <br>

 ### 📬 Find me around the web: